house-of-abbey/GarminHomeAssistant/Wi-Fi.md

 3. The menu item statuses will not be set correctly.
 Instead you will be warned about the lack of connectivity by a 'toast', i.e. message partially occupying the top of the screen temporarily.
 Fetching the menu item statuses, including rendered templates, requires its own API call, hence this not performed.

-4. Do not forget you need to be within range of your watch's configured Wi-Fi access point to take advantage of this functionality.
-LTE is obviously longer range.
+4. Remember that you need to be within range of your watch's configured Wi-Fi access point to utilize this functionality.
+If supported by your device, LTE offers a longer range, but network charges may apply.

 ## Video